 Teacher Training within the Cockburn MAT plays a key role in our journey of ‘Transformation to Excellence’.

-This page has details of our partnerships with The Gorse SCITT (formally LTSA), Leeds Trinity University and Yorkshire Inclusive Teaching School Alliance (YITSA).
+This page has details of our partnerships with The Gorse SCITT (formally LTSA) and Leeds Trinity University.
 Prospective teachers from across an extensive range of subject specialisms can apply to train by clicking the links below.

 The SCITT has a successful track record of developing outstanding secondary school teachers.
 We have excellent rates of employability of our graduates both within our alliance schools and also elsewhere in the Yorkshire region and beyond.
-Cockburn MAT is proud to have employed a number of these graduates.
+Cockburn John Charles Academy is proud to have employed a number of these graduates.

 All of the schools in our partnership have a track record of outstanding and transformational provision for young people and a strong commitment to developing outstanding future teaching professionals.
 The school placements offer experience of the real world of education in schools where excellence is modelled and supported.
 This ensures a solid foundation for development towards Qualified Teacher Status and a successful teaching career.

 Across our partner schools there are many Subject Experts, Specialist Leaders of Education, Advanced Skills Teachers, Trained Coaches, Mentors and Outstanding Leaders to support and guide trainees through their first year in teaching.

 School Centred Initial Teacher Training courses are ideal for any graduate who wishes to complete their teacher training within a school environment.
 As all Trinity SCITT courses are led by local active teaching professionals, trainees can expect to receive a high level of training and support from both inside and outside the classroom.
 That’s why if trainees are passionate about working within a teaching environment and eager to develop confidence and understanding as a teacher, a School Centred Initial Teacher Training course is a fantastic choice for them.